l3nz/cli-matic/README.md

 These generators can be overridden by supplying one or more of your own functions in the `:app` section of the configuration:

-	(defn my-command-help [setup]
+	(defn my-command-help [setup subcmd]
 	  " ... ")

 	(defn gen-sub-command-help [setup subcmd]
 	  " ... ")

+	{:command "toycalc"
-	{:app {:global-help my-command-help
+	 :global-help my-command-help
 	 :subcmd-help gen-sub-command-help}}

-The function specified for `:global-help` accepts the CLI configuration, and `:subcmd-help` additionally accepts the sub-command it was called with.
-Each function returns a string that CLI-matic prints verbatim to the user as the full help text.
+Both functions receive the the configuration and the sub-command it was called with, and  return a string (or an array of strings) that CLI-matic prints verbatim to the user as the full help text.

+## Old (non-recursive) configuration

+The following configuration, that forced you to use exactly one layer, is still supported and translated automagically.

+	(def CONFIGURATION
+	  {:app         {:command     "toycalc"
+	                 :description "A command-line toy calculator"
+	                 :version     "0.0.1"}

+	   :global-opts [{:option  "base"
+	                  :as      "The number base for output"
+	                  :type    :int
+	                  :default 10}]

+	   :commands    [{:command     "add"
+	                  :description "Adds two numbers together"
+	                  :opts        [{:option "a" :as "Addendum 1" :type :int}
+	                                {:option "b" :as "Addendum 2" :type :int :default 0}]
+	                  :runs        add_numbers}

+	                 {:command     "sub"
+	                  :description "Subtracts parameter B from A"
+	                  :opts        [{:option "a" :as "Parameter A" :type :int :default 0}
+	                                {:option "b" :as "Parameter B" :type :int :default 0}] :runs        subtract_numbers}
+	                 ]})

+Note that custom help-text generators are not translated, as their arity changed in v0.4.0+